 US Sailing prescribes that every boat shall carry life-saving equipment conforming to government regulations that apply in the racing area.
-Go to ussailing.org/racingrules/documents and click the ‘PDF’ link for more information.
+Go to rules.ussailing.org and click the ‘Life Jackets’ link for more information.

 This document aims to provide an overview of the relevant regulations.
 However, it is not definitive, and the responsibility lies with each sailor to ensure that he or she knows about and complies with the relevant government regulations and The Racing Rules of Sailing.

 Federal law (46 U.S.C. §4302) delegates to the Coast Guard the authority to make regulations concerning safety equipment on recreational vessels.
-The Coast Guard has issued the following regulation (33 CFR 175.15):
+The Coast Guard has issued the following regulation (33 CFR Subpart B 175.15):

-(a) No person may use a recreational vessel unless at least one PFD of the following types is on board for each person:
+(a) No person may use a recreational vessel unless—

-(b) No person may use a recreational vessel 16 feet or more in length unless one Type IV PFD is on board in addition to the total number of PFDs required in paragraph (a) of this section.
+(b) No person may use a recreational vessel 16 feet or more in length unless one throwable PFD is onboard in addition to the total number of wearable PFDs required in paragraph (a) of this section.

 (c) No person may operate a recreational vessel under way with any child under 13 years old aboard unless each such child is either—

--It does not apply to sailboards (33 CFR 175.17).
-It is presently unclear whether it applies to kiteboards.
+-It does not apply to sailboards.
+It is presently unclear whether it applies to kiteboards:

--It does not apply to “Foreign boats temporarily using waters subject to U.S. jurisdiction” (33 CFR 175.1).
+-It does not apply to “Foreign boats temporarily using waters subject to U.S. jurisdiction.”
 Instead:

 The Coast Guard has put together a helpful guide to state regulations concerning personal flotation devices.